aws/aws-cdk/CONTRIBUTING.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/aws/aws-cdk)

-This will start a new Gitpod workspace, and immediately kick off a build of the CDK code.
+This will start a new Gitpod workspace, with the CDK repository [pre-built](https://www.gitpod.io/docs/prebuilds/).
-Once it's done (it takes around an hour, unfortunately), you can work on any package that you want to modify, as described in ['Quick Iteration'](#quick-iteration) below.
+You can now work on your CDK repository, as described in the [Getting Started](#getting-started) section.

 Gitpod is free for 50 hours per month - make sure to stop your workspace when you're done (you can always resume it later, and it won't need to run the build again).